 But it wasn’t until adulthood that I understood how foundational this early fascination was to my work.

 Encounters with animals—whether approaching a curious horse at a fence line or locking eyes with a wild coyote—have always grounded me in the moment.
-They grant me access to an internal stillness and a sense of freedom similar to the flow state of creating art itself.
+They grant me access to an internal stillness and a sense of awe, similar to the elusive “flow state” of creating art itself.

 My technique is intentionally painterly, gestural, often raw at the edges.
-I generally resist the confines of strict realism in favor of balancing likeness with capturing the energy and emotion of a moment.
-Rather than offering traditional wildlife depictions, I use my subjects more as portals to channel feeling states like exuberance, serenity, or introspection.
+I generally resist the confines of strict realism or more traditional wildlife depictions.
+And use my subjects more as portals to channel feeling states like exuberance, serenity, or introspection.

 In an age when our attention is splintered and our relationship to the natural world is increasingly experienced through screens, honoring nature in my work feels necessary to me.
 And a life-long endeavor worth pursuing.